lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 SCHC Fragment msg    |-----------|
 ~~~~
-{: #Fig-TilesACKonError title='a SCHC Packet fragmented in tiles, Ack-on-Error mode'}
+{: #Fig-TilesACKonError title='a SCHC Packet fragmented in tiles, ACK-on-Error mode'}

 The W field is wide enough that it unambiguously represents an absolute window number.
 The fragment receiver sends SCHC ACKs to the fragment sender about windows for which tiles are missing.